top of page

 Ixil (pronounced ee-sheel), is spoken by inhabitants of the three towns of San Juan Cotzal, Santa Maria Nebaj, and San Gaspar Chajul in Guatemala.
 Ixil is the native language of around 120,000 individuals.

-Other Central/ South American Languages we service:
+Other Central/ South American Languages We Service:

 Achi*